WrathOfZombies/workbot/readme.md

 dotnet restore
 ```

+## Project Structure

+### WorkBot

+Contains the ASP.Net Core implemenation for the Bot Service and also deals with authentication of the Bot.
+> Note: Bot Authentication here refers authenticaiton between our service and the Bot Framework so that our service is allowed to send and receive messages to the user

+### WorkBot.Services

+Contains the various integration services that WorkBot supports and aggregation logic to determine the right service to be invoked at runtime.
+Also provides definiton for what models the services would depend on and what models they would aggregate into.

+### WorkBot.Core

+Contains the core logic to help the bot achieve tasks such as speech determination, routing, dialogs, forms etc.

 ## Running locally

 Create an `appsettings.json` file in the **root** of the project and paste the following into it: